halitbatur/building-custom-methods-solution/README.md

 ### Part 3: Updating the author full name

-Write the set function for the `fullName` virtual field to update both the first name and last name of the author and build the endpoint to update it.
+Write the set function for the `fullName` virtual field to update both the first name and last name of all authors who has the same first name and build the controller funtion to update them.

 ### Part 4: Getting the time of a blog-post creation from a different timezone